Makko.ai Glossary

 Walk Cycle

-A repeating animation used for steady movement.
+A repeating animation used for steady character movement.

 Run Cycle

-A repeating animation used for fast movement.
+A repeating animation used for fast character movement.

 Attack Animation

-An animation representing an action or attack.
+An animation representing a character action or attack.

 Hit Reaction